jundalisay/superbnetlify/content/en/research/descartes/world/chapter-09.md

 They passed continually from one of these heavens into another* without ever stopping for a very long period of time in the same heaven.

-> *Superphysics note: This is the Big Bang
+> *Superphysics note: This is the Big Bang.
+The major difference is that Cartesian Big Bang has no material beginning.
+In fact, the expansion of space (air-aether) is totally independent of matter.

 By contrast, all the less massive had to be pushed, each toward the center of the heaven containing it, by the course of the air-aether of that heaven.